envkey/envkey-source/README.md

 eval $(envkey-source [flags])
 ```

-Now you can access your app's environment variables in the shell, or in any process (in any language) launched from this shell.
+Now you can access your app's environment variables in this shell, or in any process (in any language) launched from this shell.

 ### Flags